Conflict of Interest:

 Angelo State University’s policy and procedure applies to all faculty and staff who serve as the principal investigator, project director, or other senior/key personnel responsible for the development and conduct of a sponsored project.

 In short, you must report any significant financial interests that might reasonably appear to be affected by your institutional responsibilities.
 Specific details regarding the types of interest and dollar thresholds are outlined in ASU’s Operating Policy 56.08.

 How often do I have to report?

-Upon submitting a proposal for an externally sponsored grant/cooperative agreement/contract, once a sponsored project has been awarded, and once a year thereafter.
+Upon submitting a proposal for an externally sponsored grant, cooperative agreement, or contract and once a year thereafter.
 Additionally, if you gain a significant financial interest during the course of the year, you must report the new interest within 30 days of acquiring it.

 How often do I have to attend training?